 Apply to be a Summer Scholar

 The program requires full-time participation.
 Students selected cannot take summer session courses or engage in other employment during the 10-week program.
 Students will need to provide their own computers or laptops for this program.
 Scholars will be selected for the program based on their academic record, application responses and letters of recommendation.
-Each Summer Scholar will receive a stipend for $4,800, a $300 food card and housing.
+Each Summer Scholar will receive a stipend for $4,800 and housing.
 The program will run from May 20 - July 26, 2019.